fernandoacorreia/play-silhouette-pastebin/README.md

 TODO: how to run locally, how to run tests, how to deploy (e.g. Heroku), how to work in Activator, etc.

-### Use cases
+### Domain use cases

 #### List latest texts

-A user can see a list of most recently created or edited texts which they are allowed to view.
+A user can see a list of the most recently created or edited texts which they are allowed to view.

 #### View text